The Sonicare ProtectiveClean 4300 is a very good electric toothbrush, featuring Sonciare’s BrushSync reminder technology.

 A nice touch is that the stand does support voltages of 100-240v.

-This ultimately means, should you need to take it with you when you travel, it will work anywhere in the world there is power.
+This ultimately means that should you need to take it with you when you travel, it will work anywhere in the world so long as there is power.
 You might just need a plug adapter to ensure it can connect to the power supply in the country you are using it within.

 When not in use it is fine to leave the brush on the charging stand being topped up so it is ready for next use.
 However, best practice is to keep it off the charging stand (or not have it plugged in) until you need to charge it to achieve maximum life from the battery.

 - Lithium-Ion battery technology

 - Sonicare suggest 2 week battery life